johnny353535/yoi/docs/_pages/start/startlearning.md

 # Start Learning

-<p class="intro">YOI is quick to learn and was designed for people who do not need to have a background in programming.
+<p class="intro">YOI is designed for people who do not need to have a background in programming.
 However, you will have to write HTML.
 This page offers some recources for you to start learning or simply refresh your knowledge.</p>

 ## HTML Basics